Wandering Women, Wondering Man

 The films that we curated were fearless in how they experimented with forms of filmmaking and storytelling and fearless in how they all lovingly embraced all the different ways to be an Indian woman.
 We kicked off the festival with a fantastic ‘YouTube party’.
 Here, we showcased online videos made by young filmmakers who have grown up in the Internet age – people like Superwoman (Lilly Singh) and Aditi Mittal.
 Both their videos are hilarious and hard-hitting commentaries on the conflict between women’s personal ideas of happiness versus what society expects of them.

-Among the full-length films, Nishtha Jain’s Gulabi Gang (about the founders of the Pink Sari group of women in the Banda district of UP who fight for rights and justice) was a big hit, as was Bishaka Datta’s Taza Khabar, the story a group of daring Dalit Adivasi women journalists who bring out weekly community newspaper in UP called Khabar Lahariya.
+Among the full-length films, Nishtha Jain’s Gulabi Gang (about the founders of the Pink Sari group of women in the Banda district of UP who fight for rights and justice) was a big hit, as was Bishaka Datta’s Taza Khabar, the story a group of daring Dalit Adivasi women journalists who bring out a weekly community newspaper in UP called Khabar Lahariya.
 Then there was Pushpa Rawat and Anupama Srinivasan's Nirnay, which dealt with a young photographer recording the aftermath of a painful break-up, and the lives of other bright, young women like her in Ghaziabad.
 Saba Dewan’s Naach was an emotional film about a family of dancers at the Sonpur cattle fair in rural Bihar – it followed them to their home in Delhi and had the audience in tears.

 My personal festival favourite though was Manjuben Truck Driver.
 I had curated this film for a festival in Boston ten years ago and it felt great to revisit it.
 Manjuben is a female truck-driver in Gujarat who defies every notion of gender conformity – whether in her appearance or professional choice.
 The film is a meditation on her life, and her choices, and the milieu she lives in.